bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO make use of new feature from patch notes: - Added optional lamp prototype property "always_on".

 -- TODO make the spotlight effect a 'heat shimmer' animation, so it looks awesome during the day

+-- TODO maybe do a subtle shaft of light effect as a beam 'attack'?

 -- TODO mipmaps for the searchlight item & technology icons